• Home

 Lobbying efforts

 Part of the argument from critics is that Congress did not appropriate funds to the IRS to complete the Direct File program.
-The Center on Budget and Policy Priorities (CBPP) sent Fortune a list of funds allocated to the agency sourced by Treasury Inspector General for Tax Administration for both the pilot and FY 2025.
-Through the IRA, the agency received $1.4 million to modernize their system in FY23, and received an additional $4.8 million the following year through the IRA.
+The Center on Budget and Policy Priorities (CBPP) sent Fortune a list of funds allocated to the agency sourced by the Treasury Inspector General for Tax Administration for both the pilot and fiscal year 2025.
+Through the IRA, the agency received $1.4 million to modernize its system in fiscal year 2023, and received an additional $4.8 million the following year through the IRA.
 The IRA also allocated $5.8 million to the agency for operations support and taxpayer services.
-Still, critics argue that was not approved by Congress.
+Still, critics argue, that was not approved by Congress.

-A Dec.
-2024 letter from Rep. Adrian Smith and 28 other House Republicans urged then-President‑elect Donald Trump to end Direct File “on day one,” calling it “government overreach” that would improperly “consolidate” the IRS’s roles as preparer, collector, and enforcer.
+A December 2024 letter from Rep. Adrian Smith and 28 other House Republicans urged then President‑elect Donald Trump to end Direct File “on day one,” calling it “government overreach” that would improperly “consolidate” the IRS’s roles as preparer, collector, and enforcer.

 “The IRS is always the one that is the final decider of how much taxes you owe.
 It doesn’t really matter if they fill in the boxes for you or not,” Williamson said.
 “If we’re going to talk about who has a conflict of interest, I think that is where I would look first—at for‑profit preparers.
 Preparers prepare taxes for profit.
 It’s in the name.”